gazebosim/docs/garden/moving_robot.md

 ### KeyPublisher

-`KeyPublisher` is an `ign-gui` plugin that reads the keyboard's keystrokes and sends them on a default topic `/keyboard/keypress`.
+`KeyPublisher` is an `gz-gui` plugin that reads the keyboard's keystrokes and sends them on a default topic `/keyboard/keypress`.
 Let's try this plugin as follows:

 * In one terminal type